 Ten integrated pillars that transform AI ethics principles into actionable governance systems.

-Unlike fragmented approaches that offer abstract principles without implementation guidance, the Bridge Framework provides a comprehensive, evidence-based methodology backed by 35 years of research.
+Unlike fragmented approaches that offer abstract principles without implementation guidance, the Bridge Framework provides a comprehensive, evidence-based methodology backed by over 30 years of research.
 Each pillar includes assessment instruments, policy templates, training materials, and role-based playbooks—everything your organisation needs to implement effective AI governance.

 Establish clear accountability structures and ethical oversight for AI systems.